arbailey2297/arbailey2297.github.io/_pages/about.md

 I am an interdisciplinary scholar, curator, and artist interested in the relationship between videogames, art, and history.

-I am currently a SSHRC Postdoctoral Fellowship with the [Technoculture, Art, and Games Centre](https://tag.hexagram.ca/) at Concordia University with a project focused on producing pedagogically oriented digital archives of Canadian independent game development.
+I am currently a SSHRC Postdoctoral Fellowship with the [Technoculture, Art, and Games Research Lab](https://tag.hexagram.ca/) at Concordia University with a project focused on producing pedagogically oriented digital archives of Canadian independent game development and game art.

 I also work as a sessional instructor at OCAD University, McMaster University, and York University, teaching various courses related to game studies, critical archival studies, communications, film and media studies, and art history.